id-studiolab/Connected-Interaction-Kit/kit-production/physical-box/README.md

 - Cardboard boxes to print on

 ### Making the stamp
-1. Design the label as a vector (FIGMA FILE TO BE ADDED) and export as SVG or PDF.
+1. Design the label as a vector (the Figma working file can be found [here](/kit-production/physical-box/Figma-working-file/Connected-Interaction-Kit.fig) and export as SVG or PDF.
 2. Import the file into Adobe Illustrator of the PMB and engrave it onto a sheet of laser rubber.
 Trotec offers a special laser cut setting for stamps that automatically flips the design, etc.
 3. Wash the engraved stamp rubber thoroughly (e.g. with a fine brush, and / or an ultrasonic bath).
 4. Mount the rubber to a piece of straight MDF or acyllic and add a handle for easy of use.